 I have a fantastic bathtub!
 It’s huge and deep and it also has those Jacuzzi jets on the sides.
-What can say, except: amazing!
-After a hard day at work I run the hot water, immerse my body into the tub, and with just one little punch of a button I have an incredible hot tub after a long day at work.
-It is an asset that I am very proud of my bathroom asset!
+Only one word can describe it: amazing!
+With just one push of a button, I can have an incredible hot tub after a long day at work.
+It is an asset that I am very proud of!

-However, there is something I didn’t consider when I purchased this super jetted tub: it is more difficult to clean than a regular bathtub so, take that Maggie!
-Just imagine the process of cleaning those hard water deposits inside the jetted tubes, not to mention that sometimes they get moldy due to the damp environment – and no one likes to bath in mold spores.
-Hence, I decided to clean my super-jetted bathtub and remove those moldy hard water deposits.
-Since I’m not a fan of chemicals, I’ve done this super-heavy cleaning task (just kidding) using some household items.
+However, there’s one thing I didn’t consider when I bought this super jetted tub: it’s more difficult to clean than a regular bathtub, so take that, Maggie!
+Imagine the process of removing those hard water deposits inside the jetted tubes, and the fact that sometimes they become moldy due to the damp environment – and nobody wants to bathe in mold spores.
+Therefore, I decided to clean my super-jetted bathtub and remove the hard water deposits.
+Since I’m not a fan of chemicals, I used some household items to do this super-heavy cleaning task (just kidding).

-- Just sprinkle baking soda all over the tub and star scrubbing it with a rag or a sponge.
-Pay special attention to the waterline area, the faucet, and the area around the drain should be given special attention, and baking soda should not be rinsed too quickly.
+◾ Sprinkle baking soda all over the tub and start scrubbing it with a rag or a sponge.
+The waterline area, the faucet, and the area around the drain should be given special attention, and baking soda should not be rinsed too quickly.

-- The next move is cleaning the tub jets.
-You might not be able to see deeply into the tub jets, but with a toothbrush you can deep-clean around the outside of them.
-Most jacuzzi jets twist to change the water pressure, so it’s easy for them to collect mildew between the tub and the… twisty parts.
+◾ The next step is to clean the tub jets.
+You might not be able to clean deep into the tub jets, but you can clean the outside area thoroughly with a toothbrush.
+Since most Jacuzzi jets twist to change water pressure, mildew can easily collect between the tub and the twisty parts.

-- Start loosen them up as much as you can so that you can scrub behind them with your toothbrush.
+◾ Start loosening them up so that you can scrub behind them with your toothbrush.

-- Add three cups of vinegar to the water, and turn on your jets.
-Let them run for at least three minutes, or longer if you’re seeing bits of build-up in the water.
+◾ Add three cups of vinegar to the water, and turn on your jets.
+Run them for at least three minutes, or longer if you see bits of build-up in the water.